December, 1963 (Oh, What a Night): Clock version

-British pop-dance act Clock released a dance cover of "Oh What a Night" in August 1996.
+British pop-dance act Clock released a dance cover of "Oh What a Night" in August 1996, by MCA Records.
+The song features backing vocals by Ann-Marie Smith, Beverley Skeete and Miriam Stockley, and was produced by Stu Allan and Pete Pritchard.
 It peaked at number 13 in both Ireland and in the UK; in the latter country, it stayed at its peak for four nonconsecutive weeks.
+On the Eurochart Hot 100, the single reached number 49 in September 1996.
+Outside Europe, it charted in Australia and Israel.
+Clock performed it several times on British record chart television programme Top of the Pops.